EyeSeeTea/d2-tools/README.md

 DiMntK7qKZQ - Z3tlf5sqWiK: equal
 ```

-### Copy the Organisation Units from a data set to one or more datasets:
+### Copy the organisation units from a data set to one or more datasets:

 ```console
 shell:~$ yarn start datasets copy-org-units \